AbTrax/YABQOLA/README.md

   - Pick a source point and a destination point to snap the active selection instantly.
   - Works with objects or mesh components, honoring nearby vertices and object origins.

-- **Physics Dropper**
-  - Drops selected objects straight to the nearest surface using ray-cast collisions.
-  - Optional surface normal alignment keeps props flush with the ground on contact.

 - **Auto Blink**
   - Generates natural blink patterns on shape keys across a chosen frame range.
   - Supports random timing, adjustable durations, and per-scene seed control.